CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-assignments-with-git.md

 We will be using Git for accessing example code and submitting assignments on Github.
 Git is a very powerful tool, but the way we will use it for the course will be quite simple.
 In all cases, repositories will be created for you and you will "clone" the repositories to get started.

-You will need a Github account if you don't already have one to perform the steps below.
+You will need a [GitHub account](https://github.com/join) if you don't already have one to perform the steps below, and to submit assignments and challenges in the course.

+We ask that you follow these below carefully, and only stray from them if you know what you are doing.
+There are lots of great git learning resources online like the free [Pro Git Book](https://git-scm.com/book/en/v2).

 ## Example Code

 To access example code for the course there is a repository setup on the course's [Github organization page](https://CS-3035-Fall-2020.github.io).
-This repository will provide you with examples to get you started and that we have coverd in class.
+This repository will provide you with examples to get you started and that we have covered in class.
 The code in the repository will grow and change over time, so you will want to regularly "pull" changes and new code, so that you have the latest versions.

 ### Accessing Example Code in IntelliJ